Code-Institute-Submissions/Phillip-Healy-cardboard_craic_SepResub/README.md

  to lower card helped space it out nicely.
  - Add game form has blank select input that I can't focus or change, making the form non submitable.
 Putting in even the most basic select/options was coming up blank.
 Started form from scratch and found I had initialized the JQuery incorrectly.
 Select now working as intended.
+- jinja2.exceptions.UndefinedError: 'None' has no attribute 'capitalize' after building add_news page.
+A test entry in the DB had a null value that was causing the traceback error.
+Fixed that but correcting data in DB.
 ## Deployment

 1. Create repo "cardboard_craic" on Github based on Code-institute template.